phoenix-rtos/phoenix-rtos-doc/kernel/vm/kmalloc.md

 ## Memory deallocation

 When fragment is deallocated the first step is to find proper zone based on its virtual address.
 The zone RB-tree is searched.
-When zone is estblished the fragment is releases using `vm_zfree()` call and returned to the zone.
+When zone is established the fragment is released using `vm_zfree()` call and returned to the zone.
 When zone is empty it is released and allocated memory is returned to the operating system pool.

 ## See also